Lucas-Wng/ClusteredDeferredRenderer/README.md

 # Clustered Deferred Renderer

-A modern OpenGL clustered deferred renderer.
+A modern C++ OpenGL clustered deferred renderer.
 This project renders scenes with many dynamic lights by assigning lights to 3D clusters entirely in the fragment shader.

 ## ✨ Features